-Parks Victoria and citizen scientists from the Field Naturalists Club of Victoria have discovered a great number of critically endangered Swift Parrots at Deep Lead Nature Conservation Reserve during a fauna survey.
+Parks Victoria and citizen scientists from the Field Naturalists Club of Victoria recorded a number of critically endangered Swift Parrots at Deep Lead Nature Conservation Reserve during a fauna survey.

 Findings of the winter survey indicate up to 100 Swift Parrots were sighted over two days - a significant number given there are estimated to be only about 2,000 individuals left in the wild.
-Swift Parrots are one of only two species of migratory parrot in the world, which breeds in Tasmania and flies to the mainland in winter to feed on flowering Eucalypts.
+Swift Parrots, one of only two species of migratory parrot in the world, breed in Tasmania and fly to the mainland in winter to feed on flowering Eucalypts.

-Dr Mark Antos, Parks Victoria Manager for Science and Management Effectiveness said the reserve is a perfect example of the resilience of nature.
+Dr Mark Antos, Parks Victoria Manager Biodiversity Science says the reserve is a perfect example of the resilience of nature.